the-crypt-keeper/tldw/README.md

     - **Windows:** `wget https://raw.githubusercontent.com/rmusser01/tldw/main/Helper_Scripts/Installer_Scripts/Windows_Install_Update.bat && wget https://raw.githubusercontent.com/rmusser01/tldw/main/Helper_Scripts/Installer_Scripts/Windows_Run_tldw.bat`
         - Then double-click the downloaded batch file `Windows_Install_Update.bat` to install it, and `Windows_Run_tldw.bat` to run it.
         - You should now have a web browser tab opened to `http://127.0.0.1:7860/` with the GUI for the app.
+        - If you don't have CUDA installed on your system and available in your system path, go here: https://github.com/Purfview/whisper-standalone-win/releases/download/Faster-Whisper-XXL/Faster-Whisper-XXL_r192.3.4_windows.7z
+          - Extract the two files named `cudnn_ops_infer64_8.dll` and `cudnn_cnn_infer64_8.dll` from the 7z file to the `tldw` directory, and then run the `Windows_Run_tldw.bat` file.
+          - This will allow you to use the faster whisper models with the app.
+Otherwise, you won't be able to perform transcription.
 - **Docker:**
   - There's a docker build for GPU use(Needs Nvidia CUDA Controller(?): https://github.com/rmusser01/tldw/blob/main/Helper_Scripts/Dockerfiles/tldw-nvidia_amd64_Dockerfile
   - and plain CPU use: https://github.com/rmusser01/tldw/blob/main/Helper_Scripts/Dockerfiles/tldw_Debian_cpu-Dockerfile